barufa/xapian-gsoc-proposal/proposal.rst

 lists and documentation, including anything you write in your project's wiki pages.

-I totally agree with dual-license.
+I totally agree to dual-license all my contributions to Xapian under the GNU GPL version 2 and all later versions, and the MIT/X licence.

 ..
 For more details, including the rationale for this with respect to code,
 .. please see the "Licensing of patches" section in the "HACKING" document: